LIP-Computing/tutorials/docs/udocker/udocker-01.md

 ## udocker - origin

-Need for a consistent portable way of running applications.
+* Need for a consistent portable way of running applications.

   * Running aplications across different distributions and run-time environments.

-udocker began to be developed in 2015 in the Indigo-DataCloud project.
+* udocker began to be developed in 2015 in the Indigo-DataCloud project.

   * Proof of concept for running docker containers as a regular user.

-Focused on running scientific applications in Linux systems.
+* Focused on running scientific applications in Linux systems.

-* Batch or Interative, HTC or HTP, across locations in grid infrastrutures.
+  * Batch or Interative, HTC or HPC, across sites in grid infrastrutures.

 ---

 ## Containers for batch processing - I

-* Challenges of running containers on batch systems?
+* Challenges of running containers (docker) on batch systems?

   * Integration with the batch system (how to start/stop containers, etc) ?

   * Respect batch system policies (such as quotas, time and resource limits) ?

   * Respect batch system actions (job management integration delete/kill) ?

   * Collect accounting (tight integration) ?

 ---